Steering > Track rod end change on Austin Mini

 Remove the track rod end fixing nut.
 Use the 9/16'' socket.

-Remove track rod end nut
+Unscrew the track rod end fixing nut

-Remove track rod end nut
+Remove the track rod end fixing nut

 Op 04

-Detach the track rod end from the steering arm.
+Pull off the track rod end from the steering arm.
 Use the ball joint puller.

-Detach track rod end
+Pull off the track rod end

 Op 05

-Loosen track rod end lock nut
+Track rod end half lock nut on Austin Mini

-Loosen track rod end lock nut
+Loosen track rod end half lock nut

-Loosen track rod end lock nut
+Loose track rod end half lock nut

 Op 06